aimms/documentation/webui/workflow-panels.rst

 There is no limit for the number of steps each workflow may have.
 As a guideline, AIMMS recommends no more than 10 steps per workflow.
 If more than 10 steps are required, then please try to breakdown the workflow into smaller workflows, if possible.

-In order to configure the steps for the other workflows, one may just select the respective value for indexWorkflowOrder at the top in the Data page.
+In order to configure the steps for the other workflows, one may just select the respective value for :any:`webui::indexWorkflowOrder` at the top in the Data page.

 For instance, 3 steps may be configured for the 2nd workflow Inventory Management as follows: